 Talk about new things and be open to new ideas.
 Don’t always be talking about “when I was your age” unless it’s in a positive way.

-You will be amazed at how generous and loving they can be.
+You will be amazed at how generous and loving they can be, in return.

 Above all: love them with an open heart.